-OVERVIEW: This low-key, low-infrastructure foundation gives entirely to research projects in the life sciences.
+OVERVIEW: This foundation gives entirely to research projects in the life sciences.
 Starting as a private foundation of a married couple, it is in part entrusted to three brothers and one brother's son, and its philanthropy is controlled by a set of New York-based advisers.

-But the list of awarded institutions is fairly diverse, including the University of Utah, University of Nevada, University of Iowa, and some other schools in the Northeast such as SUNY, Tufts, and UMASS, as well as nonprofits like the Scripps Research Institute.
+Mathers supports life sciences research, and past grantees include the Salk Institute for Biological Studies, various University of California campuses, Columbia, Yale, the Whitehead Institute, and Harvard.
+But the list also includes diverse institutions such as the University of Utah, University of Nevada, University of Iowa, and some other schools in the Northeast such as SUNY, Tufts, and UMASS, as well as nonprofits like the Scripps Research Institute.

-Mathers invites general inquiries either by good old-fashioned mail, email (mailto:email@example.com), or phone at 914-242-0465.
-More detailed inquiries should be sent by mail along with additional documentation as per the foundation’s guidelines, after which you may be invited to submit a full application.
+Grant amounts can range anywhere from $10,000 to $600,000, though most fall in the $100,000 to $400,000 range.
+Mathers invites general inquiries through its contact form.
+More detailed inquiries should be sent along with additional documentation as per the foundation’s guidelines, after which you may be invited to submit a full application.